-Join us for the 6th Annual Elder Friendly Futures Conference
+Thank you for attending the 6th Annual Elder Friendly Futures Conference!

 Sept.
 14-15, 2017 | Lynnwood Convention Center

-Once again hundreds of healthcare providers, community professionals, research educators, students and others will gather to share and learn about healthy aging and how to be part of an elder friendly future.
+Once again, healthcare providers, community professionals, research educators, students and others gathered to share and learn about healthy aging and how to be part of an elder friendly future.

 Elder Friendly Futures features two full days of educational sessions, networking opportunities, engaging exhibits, research poster presentations, roundtable discussions and, the always-popular film viewing and discussion.